Theodore-Utomo/DeepFrank/README.md

 DeepFrank is a full-stack web application for analyzing cat emotions and providing insights about cat health and behavior.
 The app uses AI to analyze cat images and provides a chat interface for discussing your cat's emotional state.

+For a detailed reflection on the project development process, challenges, and learnings, see [reflection.txt](reflection.txt).

 ## Features

 - 🐱 **Image Analysis**: Upload cat images for emotional state analysis